Language selection

 Junior mining companies tend to specialize in early-stage exploration activities, while senior companies are more likely to bring mines into production.

 Junior companies play a critical role in the discovery and advancement of mineral projects in Canada, projects that represent the next generation of Canadian mines.
-In 2021, junior mining companies spent $1,988 million on exploration and deposit appraisal activities, an 86% increase over 2020.
-Senior company expenditures increased 47% from 2020.
+In 2022, junior mining companies spent $2.3 billion on exploration and deposit appraisal activities, a 10% increase over 2021.
+Senior company expenditures increased 5% from 2021.

 bar graph